 Food Regulator Nudges Quick And E-Commerce Companies To Comply With 45-Day Expiry Rules Amid Rising Complaints

-FSSAI has Zomato, Blinkit and Amazon and the like to comply with expiry date rules, ensuring food items have at least 45 days shelf life before delivery.
+FSSAI has warned quick-commerce and e-commerce platforms like Zomato, Blinkit, and Amazon to comply with expiry date rules, ensuring food items have at least 45 days shelf life before delivery.

 File photo of A Blinkit dark store owned by Zomato.
 (Photo: Rishabh Bhatnagar/NDTV Profit)